 - The rare side effects of 10 out of 10,000 are:

 - Severe allergic condition with rapid blood pressure drop, respiratory distress and possibly Cramps (anaphylactic shock).

 The following side effects are the very rare side effects of Isotretinoin and occur in only 1 in 10,000, but you get them anyway.
 Note, however, that these are the very rare side effects, so do not panic about this series of side effects :-)

 The very rare side effects from using Isotretinoin are:

-- Abnormal behaviour, symptoms of mental illness, suicidal ideation, suicide attempt and suicide.
+- Abnormal behavior, symptoms of mental illness, suicidal thoughts, suicide attempt and suicide.